EdwinCroissantArduinoLibraries/SMT172/README.md

 With a 16MHz CPU and a conversion time of 30 ms a resolution of about 0.01 degree Celsius can be reached.

-This library uses Timer1 and ICP1.
-The library can be adapted to use different 16 bit timers if available.
+This library uses Timer1, Timer4 or Timer5 and ICP1, ICP4 or ICP5.

-The SMT172 needs a clean powersupply (a 100uF capacitor with a 100 nF ceramic capacitorin parallel fed through a small signal diode), a 220 ohm resistor in series and a 100nF ceramic capacitor as close to the sensor as possible.
+The SMT172 needs a clean powersupply (a 100uF capacitor with a 100 nF ceramic capacitor in parallel fed through a small signal diode), a 220 ohm resistor in series and a 100nF ceramic capacitor as close to the sensor as possible.
+See also the diagram in the extras folder.